Glossary of Terms C-F

 Flying Star, a form of Compass School

 (aka Xuan Kong, Fei Xing, Geomancy, or classic) was developed in Northern China presumably 206BC.
 This is likely the most complex of all methods and is based on the I Ching.
 A flying-star chart formulates from compass directions and the construction date of the structure (corresponds to a 20-year cycle of Jupiter and Saturn).
-The resulting chart becomes the birth chart of the building (or energy blueprint) whereby practitioners can read the history of the structure and its impact to occupants.
+The resulting chart becomes the birth chart of the building (or energy blueprint) whereby practitioners can read the history of the structure and its impact on occupants.
 In addition, based on annual and monthly cycles, they can predict when good fortune and less-desirable circumstances will likely occur.
 Remedies are based only on elements fire, wood, metal, water, and wood.

 The oldest method of Feng Shui and was developed in Southern China several thousand years ago.
-This method stems from mountainous regions, and is a study of chi flow through and over the topography (land forms).
+This method stems from mountainous regions and is a study of chi flow through and over the topography (landforms).
 Its basis is determining whether the tortoise, dragon, tiger, and phoenix appear in the terrain and how they interact.
 Good forms are needed to activate the elemental interaction of flying stars and to support the intentions of BTB remedies.

 Four Pillars of Destiny

 According to ancient Chinese philosophy, a person’s life is altered by the date and time of birth (Ba-Zi).
 Ancient Chinese devised a method to “read” the life of a person from the birth year, month, day, and hour.
 The information is displayed in four columns (called pillars) each consisting of two characters; resulting in eight characters.